Money Management Program

 Representative Payee Program

-Our Representative Payee program has been approved by the Social Security Administration as well as the VT Department of Disabilities, Aging and Independent Living.
-The primary role of SVCOA is to administer benefits for a beneficiary, who, due to mental or physical impairment, which is confirmed by a medical provider, is unable to receive and manage the benefits for themselves.
+The Social Security Administration as well as the Vermont Department of Disabilities, Aging and Independent Living have approved our Representative Payee program.
+The primary role of the Southwestern Vermont Council on Aging (SVCOA) is to administer the financial benefits for a beneficiary, who, due to mental or physical impairment, which is confirmed by a medical provider, is unable to receive and manage these funds for themselves.
 The goal of SVCOA’s Representative Payee program is to provide immediate financial stability, and over time, a greater sense of financial security and well-being for the client.
-Beneficiaries involved in the SVCOA Rep Payee program are ensured that financial needs of food, shelter, clothing and medical care are met while the beneficiary is remaining independent and in the community.
+Beneficiaries involved in the SVCOA Rep Payee program are ensured that the need of food, shelter, clothing and medical care are met with the freedom of using their personal allowance to remain independent and in the community of their choosing.